heathprovost/github-quickstart/README.md

 The script will download and execute in one step.
 You will be promted to provide your name, email address, and the [GitHub PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) you will use to access private package registries if you have not already configured one.
+This information is used **only** to configure git on your machine.

 The script will ensure that you have the latest versions of [git](https://git-scm.com/) and [git-credential-manager](https://github.com/git-ecosystem/git-credential-manager) installed.
 Once completed you should be able to successfully clone a private repository and your shell environment will be configured so that your PAT